kking1204/e2/practice/README.md

 # Practice Application
 + By: Kenyon King
-+ Production URL: digitalcrimson.org
++ Production URL: practice.digitalcrimson.org

 # Notes for the instructor
-+ i am having trouble with subdomains...
++ i successfully created a subdomain...